Your Questions Answered

 Can I enter/pay my entry fee at Registration?

-Yes – entries remain open until the end of Registration at 1700hrs on the Tuesday before racing begins on Wednesday.
-We prefer payment upon entry via the TopYacht online entry system, as it allows us to better plan the event and divisions based on early notification of numbers.
+Yes – However entires close at midnight, Monday 13th of January!
+We also prefer payment upon entry via the TopYacht online entry system, as it allows us to better plan the event and divisions based on early notification of numbers.
 But it is possible to enter and pay right up until the end of Registration.

 I have entered – what happens next?